lucky-wolf/DW2-XL/README.md

 ### v1.3.2
 - Adjusted Boskarans
-  - Reduced tech level of torpedo weapons to be on the same cadence as their plasma beams
+  - Adjusted tech level of their specialized torpedo weapons to be on the same cadence as their plasma beams
     - thus ship designs are in parity (latest is latest of each)
   - Added ion defense to flux armor
-    - not as good as true Ionic Armor, but solid
+    - not as good as true Ionic Armor, but better than vanilla
 - Buffed planetary defense facilities
-  - Planetary weapons x2 vollies
+  - Doubled planetary weapons volley size (e.g. 3 torpedoes -> 6 torpedoes per shot)
-  - +160, +180, +200 targetin and countermeasures (they will hit, and are extremely hard to shoot down)
+  - +160, +180, +200 targeting and countermeasures (they will hit, and are extremely hard to shoot down)
   - Added a secondary tech that gives planetary beam defense weapons (from pulsed weapons)
 - Adjusted multi-role ships to come one tech level sooner